Effective: May 3, 2021

 - Applicable penalties or resolution paths

 All investigations and outcomes are presumed private & confidential.
 Findings and outcomes shall only be released to the party who filed the complaint and the party against whom the accusation was made.
-If any information is released by either party regarding the outcome of their investigation the Trust & Safety Team shall publicly release any related documents at their discretion, by simple majority vote.
+If any information is released by either party regarding the outcome of their investigation the Trust & Safety Board shall publicly release any related documents at their discretion, by simple majority vote.

 Decision review shall be granted for any of the following reasons: